 Food & Friends’ beloved facility is named in memory of a young man who was both a volunteer and a client, William “Bill” Bresler.
 The son of Fleur and Charles Bresler, Bill lost his battle to AIDS in 2001.

-In April of 2017, Food & Friends was thrilled to receive a $2 million gift commitment from Fleur, Sidney Bresler and Phyllis Bresler, and the Bresler Foundation, Inc. The multi-year gift is the largest in the organization’s history and will allow Food & Friends to vigorously invest in the future growth of the organization in the form of expanded nutrition services and additional staffing.
+In April of 2017, Food & Friends was thrilled to receive a $2 million gift commitment from Fleur, Sidney Bresler and Phyllis Bresler, and the Bresler Foundation, Inc. The multi-year gift allowed Food & Friends to vigorously invest in the growth of the organization in the form of expanded nutrition services and additional staffing.

 In recognition of this transformational gift, Food & Friends’ state-of-the-art facility was named “The William P. Bresler Building” during a special ceremony on October 18th, 2017.
 The family’s decision to name the building for a beloved family member reflects their devotion to their family and abiding commitment to end the HIV/AIDS epidemic.